telehash/telehash.github.io/v3/channels/chat.md

 * `invited` = `0x01`
 * `block` = `0x00`

-The joining participant should try to initiate connections to the other participants via the originator (send a `peer` request directly to the originator for each participant), since they are connected already the originator can act as a temporary router to the other hashnames.
+The joining participant should try to initiate connections to the other participants via the leader (send a `peer` request directly to the leader for each participant), since they are connected already the leader can act as a temporary router to the other hashnames.

 ## Chat Messages